Top 10 Best of the Best in Movies

 Marlon Brando is widely considered the greatest movie actor of all time, rivaled only by the more theatrically oriented Laurence Olivier in terms of esteem.
 No actor ever exerted such a profound influence on succeeding generations of actors as did Brando.
 More than 50 years after he first scorched the screen as Stanley Kowalski in the movie version of Tennessee Williams’ A Streetcar Named Desire (1951) and a quarter-century after his last great performance as Col. Kurtz in Francis Ford Coppola’s Apocalypse Now (1979), all American actors are still being measured by the yardstick that was Brando.
 Brando eclipsed the reputation of other great actors circa 1950, such as Paul Muni and Fredric March.
 Only the luster of Spencer Tracy’s reputation hasn’t dimmed when seen in the starlight thrown off by Brando.
 However, neither Tracy nor Olivier created an entire school of acting just by the force of his personality.
 Brando did.

-Get the best of Marlon Brando, including A Streetcar Named Desire, and buy TCM Greatest Classic Legends Film Collection: Marlon Brando at Amazon.com!
+Get the best of Marlon Brando, including A Streetcar Named Desire, when you buy TCM Greatest Classic Legends Film Collection: Marlon Brando at Amazon.com!

 2. Best Actress